jorge-d/gravacoin/README.md

 The application requires a running **mongodb** and was developped using **Node v0.10.26**.

-To get the mailer working (currently using Mailet), set the following env variables before runing the application.
+To get the mailer working (currently using Mailjet), set the following env variables before runing the application.

 ```shell
 export MAILJET_API_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXX